DC 7114Cardiovascular System38 CFR § 4.104

 A 20% rating requires: At least one of the following: Ankle/brachial index of 0.67-0.79; ankle pressure of 84-99 mm Hg; toe pressure of 50-59 mm Hg; or transcutaneous oxygen tension of 50-59 mm Hg.
 A 100% rating requires: At least one of the following: Ankle/brachial index less than or equal to 0.39; ankle pressure less than 50 mm Hg; toe pressure less than 30 mm Hg; or transcutaneous oxygen tension less than 30 mm Hg.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Peripheral arterial disease?
+What evidence supports a higher rating for Peripheral arterial disease?

-What is the C&P exam like for Peripheral arterial disease?
+What happens at the C&P exam for Peripheral arterial disease?

 Get a Personalized Rating Analysis